 During my previous semester at uni, I did a report where we could choose our own topic.
 I chose to do it on youth suicide in New Zealand.
 It was heartbreaking and took a lot of my mental energy, and there were tears and facing reality.
 It was something I chose, because it’s something that’s not talked about in daily life, but it’s a huge issue in New Zealand.
 In 2013 I tried taking my own life, and this is not something I tell many people.
 Only 2 people I can say know this, and to write this is difficult.
 When I lived in Sydney, I had to go to the ED, because my panic attack was so bad that I thought I was literally going to die.
 I had depression for several years since 2009, and it’s been a long journey, but I feel the most content in my life now.

-I still remember back in 2013 when someone at my uni hall at the time said “Oh my gosh, Katie.
-Did you cut yourself?”
-Even wearing long sleeves couldn’t hide them, and it was so obvious they were cuts, but I just said they were cat scratches.
+During my late teens I was self harming, and I felt a lot of inner turmoil.
 Now that I’m older, I realise that many people still view mental illness as there is something wrong with you.
 There is this feeling that people will look down on you.
 I really believe in my heart that the most important thing is to surround yourself with loving people, and no matter how long it takes, to learn to love yourself.
 It took me a long time to be where I’m at and truly love myself, and know that God loves me and my family and friends love me.
 Also, it’s important to say that your happiness and contentment in life can only be relied on yourself, and no other person.